annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Yellow edit events

-Yellow edit events notify when a page is edited:
+Yellow edit events notify when a file is edited in the web browser.
+The following events are available:

+`onEditContentFile` `onEditMediaFile` `onEditSystemFile` `onEditUserAccount`

+---

+Description of events and arguments:

 `public function onEditContentFile($page, $action, $email)`
 Handle content file changes